ericcrandall/BIO444/lessons/mutation/MutationChapter.md

 ## [4,]  0.1666667  0.6666667  0.1666667 -1.0000000
 ```

 And we note that the rate of transversions is lower than that of transitions.
-And this can be converted to a probability matrix by expontiating
+And this can be converted to a probability matrix by exponentiating

 ```r